 Check for updates: every time you open the program it automatically checks for new versions.
 If an update is available, it will ask you if you want to download the update.
 If you accept, the updating process will commence.
 When complete, Socializer will be restarted.
 This item checks for new updates without having to restart the application.

 Changelog: opens up a document with the list of changes from the current version to the earliest.

 Open logs directory: Opens windows explorer in the logs directory, useful to include your logs in a bug report.

 Open config directory: Opens Windows explorer in your config directory.

 Report an error: opens up a dialogue box to report a bug by completing a small number of fields.
 Pressing enter will send the report.
 If the operation doesn't succeed the program will display a warning.

-Socializer includes some keyboard shortcuts, available from any buffer (except empty buffers and conversations).
+Socializer includes some keyboard shortcuts, available from any buffer.
 Here you have the list of the available shortcuts:

 As described above, this application has a preferences dialogue accessible under the application menu.
 Here you have a brief description of the settings present in this dialogue.

 Number of items to load for newsfeed and wall buffers: Allows you to specify how many items should be retrieved from VK in the newsfeed buffer and when opening walls for other users.
 Default and maximum is 100.

 Number of items to load in video buffers: Allows you to specify how many items should be retrieved from VK in video buffers.
 Default and maximum is 200.